rusriver/config/README.md

+### todo:
+- repair old original tests

+---

 # Config [![GoDoc](https://godoc.org/github.com/rusriver/config/v2?status.png)](https://godoc.org/github.com/rusriver/config/v2)

 Package config provides convenient access methods to configuration stored as JSON or YAML.

+This is production-grade version, care is taken to maintain it backward compatible and reliable.

 Originally this was a fork of [olebedev/config](https://github.com/olebedev/config), which in turn was a fork of [moraes/config](https://github.com/moraes/config).
 Since then it grew and developed quite a lot,